yassine/soxy-driver/README.md

 With respect to TCP-tunneling, [redsocks](https://github.com/darkk/redsocks/) is used behind the scenes, supporting therefore many proxy tunneling strategies : socks4, socks5, http-connect, http-relay.

+The driver embeds a [tor](https://www.torproject.org) instance that is used as a fallback socks proxy.

 ## Usage
 The following example uses the driver embedded tor proxy: